Business District Revitalization Effort

 Seymour is also home to the Randall Wellness Center (a mental health treatment program center for senior adults), multiple daycares, 1A School with special needs children, and a nursing home.
 All of these establishments can make use of the “Pocket Park” as a form of therapy or a fun field trip.
 The “Pocket Park” would supply a need in the community for handicap accessible outdoor play.

-The sound equipment will also be accompanied by ample seating areas, tables, outdoor game tables, and plenty of area to walk, run, and play.
+The sound equipment will also be accompanied by a covered area, ample seating areas, tables, and plenty of area to walk, run, and play.
 We will also be offering this park as a free Wifi Hot Spot to encourage an outdoor office space and youth interaction.
-Specially designed tables will be incorporated to integrate handicap accessibility.
 We will also be introducing native landscaping and a water reclamation program to encourage local conservatism and to make the park a low-impact maintenance area.
 We will be able to promote this park as a conservation effort as well as adding to the quality of life to our community.

 For more information, please contact Lauren Bush, Economic Development Director, at 940-889-3148 or by email email@example.com.